 Soft daily disposable lenses are the most convenient for occasional wear.
 Monthly or fortnightly lenses are more economical for daily wear.
 Rigid gas-permeable lenses give better optical quality and are sometimes necessary for significant astigmatism or irregular corneas.
 Contact lenses carry a small but real risk of infection, particularly when worn for longer than recommended or slept in.
 The risk is manageable with simple hygiene practices and sensible wear habits.
 Toric contact lenses correct astigmatism.
 Multifocal contact lenses address presbyopia alongside the underlying refractive error.

 LASIK and LASEK use a laser to reshape the cornea, correcting the refractive error permanently.
 LASIK involves creating a thin flap in the corneal surface, reshaping the tissue beneath it, and replacing the flap.
 Recovery is rapid and comfortable, with clear vision often within 24 hours.
 LASEK removes the surface epithelium, treats the underlying cornea, and allows the epithelium to grow back over several days.
 Recovery is slower and more uncomfortable but may be preferable for people with thinner corneas.
 Both procedures achieve excellent results in suitable candidates.
 Not everyone is suitable: thin corneas, high prescriptions, dry eye, and certain corneal conditions are reasons a surgeon may advise against it.
-Thorough pre-operative assessment is essential.
+Thorough pre-operative assessment is important.

 Implantable collamer lens (ICL)